 The Human Genome Project was completed in 2003.
 The project was a scientific undertaking to identify all the genes in human DNA.
 It was done to assess specific genes to determine individual disease risk.
 Examples of genetic influences on cardiovascular risk that researchers studied included the following:

-- Genes that appear to predispose a person to congenital heart disease, which is heart disease from birth
+- Genes that appear to predispose a person to congenital heart disease (defects present at birth)

 - Apolipoproteins B and E, which are proteins that combine with a lipid that affect blood cholesterol concentrations

 The angiotensinogen gene variant, an alteration in the hormone angiotensinogen, which is associated with

 by irritating vascular endothelial cells lining the blood vessels

 - C-reactive protein, a protein that is a marker of inflammation and may predict future cardiovascular risk

 However, while genetic and protein markers may identify enhanced CVD risk (and would allow for targeted prevention) further confirmation is required before widespread clinical use is indicated.

 What is known is that CVD occurs more commonly in families with a positive family history of the condition.
 This means that your risk of CVD is increased if any of your immediate relatives, such as siblings, parents, or children, have or had heart disease, a